Shopping

 Whether you’re hunting for bargains or looking for handcrafted wares, boutiques, or outdoor gear, Bellingham and the greater Whatcom County region have a ton of great places to shop.

-Head to Downtown Bellingham and the Historic Fairhaven District to find unique shops full of locally made items.
+Head to Downtown Bellingham and the Historic Fairhaven Village to find unique shops full of locally made items.
 Just outside of Bellingham other neighborhood shops and antiques stores can be found on Front Street in Lynden, Peace Portal Way in Blaine, and Main Street in Ferndale.

 Shopping in Bellingham